Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 To conclude, in the next query we will see if our two Top Selling Resolution 6 Hexagons border each other using H3_GRID_DISTANCE(https://docs.snowflake.com/en/sql-reference/functions/h3_grid_distance).

 >aside positive
-> A neighbour cell is one step away and two cells with one hexagon between them are two steps apart.
+> A neighbor cell is one step away and two cells with one hexagon between them are two steps apart.
 >